sulenchy/Event-Manager/README.md

 # Prerequisites
 The things needed before one can run this app are:
 * A broswer of your choice but preferably Google Chrome.
 * Internet

 # Installing
 N/A

 # Running Test
-To run this app, one only need the URL below https://sulenchy.github.io/Event-Manager/template/index.html
+To run the template of the app, you only need the URL below: https://sulenchy.github.io/Event-Manager/template/index.html

 # Break down into end to end tests